 What better end to your wonderful Greek holiday than joining our leisurely cruise to three gorgeous Greek Islands?
-The islands are in the Saronic group, so are conveniently close to Athens in distance, but worlds away in experience.
+The islands are in the Saronic group, so are conveniently close to Athens, but worlds away experience-wise.
 Leave Pireaus by boat and go to the pretty island of Poros.
 You’ll have a couple of hours to explore and discover that Poros is actually two islands!
 It is the perfect spot to relax with a coffee overlooking the waterfront or discover some of the island’s artisans.

 From Poros, your boat heads for Hydra, a gorgeous island with no traffic other than donkeys.
 There are beautiful mansions to admire as you soak up the heady atmosphere.
 After a few hours, you are back on the boat heading for the lovely unspoiled island of Aegina.
 There is an array of things to do, including a visit to the Temple of Aphaia or the island’s museums.
 Take a leisurely stroll around the town itself, or venture along the coast to explore the pretty fishing villages.
-This day is the perfect finale to a week in Greece.
-We also have this comprehensive guide to the islands to help you on your way.
+This day is the perfect finale for a week in Greece.

 The Perfect Week in Greece